Free HR Services from our Employee Relations Experts. Find out more.

 Unpaid special maternity leave

-An employee taking special maternity leave must provide their employer with notice as soon as reasonably practicable and the notice must specify the period, or expected period, of the leave.
+An employee taking special parental leave must provide their employer with notice as soon as reasonably practicable and the notice must specify the period, or expected period, of the leave.

-As with unpaid parental leave, the employer may require the employee to provide evidence that the employee is suffering from a pregnancy-related illness or that the pregnancy has ended.
+As with unpaid parental leave, the employer may require the employee to provide evidence that would satisfy a reasonable person, that the employee is suffering from a pregnancy-related illness or that the pregnancy has ended.

-Special maternity leave, taken while pregnant, doesn't reduce a female employee's entitlement to 12 months unpaid maternity leave.
+Special unpaid parental leave, taken while pregnant, doesn’t reduce a female employee’s entitlement to 12 months unpaid parental leave.

 Transfer to safe job or no safe job leave